Meagan Good will not make a poster image for Christianity in some circles.

-We are accustomed to defining ‘virtuous’ as the condition of being without scars, through Meagan’s eyes, being virtuous is not just the absence of scars but an acknowledgement of one’s scars and a willingness to hand them over to God and allow Him make out of what He wants.
+We are accustomed to defining ‘virtuous’ as the condition of being without scars, through Meagan’s eyes, being virtuous is not just the absence of scars but an acknowledgement of one’s scars and a willingness to hand them over to God and allow Him make out of it what He wants.
 To be virtuous is to be yielded.
 To be a willing and active participant in God’s plan for your life irrespective of your scars.

-Christian marriages shouldn’t be boring
+Christian marriages shouldn’t be boring.

 The way Devon Franklin loves Meagan has significantly influenced how I view love and christian coupling.
 His love for her is so beautiful to watch.
 I have watched quite a number of their interviews and this consistency (how he gives love and how she receives this love) is absolutely inspiring.
 I am reminded that love, love done God’s way shouldn’t be devoid of vulnerability.
-I have also learned that vulnerability doesn’t have to be only private as well.
+I have also learned that vulnerability doesn’t have to be only private.

 I heard Devon once say during an interview: ” A lot of people know me as Mr. Meagan Good and I am not in any way embarrassed by it and if that is what is written on my tomb when I die, in addition to knowing that I pushed her and loved her into fulfilling God’s call for her life, then I know I am fulfilled.”

 Here are some lessons Meagan has taught me about Christianity:

 - The (outward) expressions of our intimacy with God differs and differences doesn’t have to mean division.

 - That someone else’s representation of faith doesn’t fit into your definition of Christianity doesn’t make you more Christian and they, less Christian.

 - Estimating people and their abilities from a purely human point of view shows that there is something about my perception that has to be heightened.